idiap/facereclib/doc/baselines.rst

 To make the baseline algorithms work, e.g., on the `AT&T database`_, you have to correct the  ``atnt_directory`` entry in the `facereclib/configurations/databases/atnt.py <../facereclib/configurations/databases/atnt.py>`_ file.

-Structure of an experiment in the FaceRecLib
+Structure of an Experiment in the FaceRecLib
 --------------------------------------------

 Each face recognition experiment that is run with the FaceRecLib is divided into several steps.